Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

-The excision property of sheaves is encoded in the Glueing Lemma (\cref{wgkwkgrewrgrg}).
+The excision property of sheaves leads to the Glueing Lemma (\cref{wgkwkgrewrgrg}).
 The construction of $\Sh_{\bC}^{G}(X)$ depends functorially on the $G$-coarse space $X$ and thus produces a functor

-Morphisms between sheaves are local on $X$.
-So the functor $\Sh_{\bC}^{G}$ on $G\Coarse$ is far from being coarsely invariant.
+Morphisms between sheaves are natural transformations, so the functor $\Sh_{\bC}^{G}$ on $G\Coarse$ is far from being coarsely invariant.

-We will introduce morphisms which propagate in the $X$-direction by performing a localisation in the realm of left-exact $\infty$-categories (\cref{3rgiu24tr24}).
+We will introduce morphisms which propagate in the $X$-direction by performing {an appropriate localisation} in \cref{sec:localization}.
 If $V$ is an invariant entourage of $X$ containing the diagonal, then we can define a $G$-equivariant functor of posets (see \eqref{qwefew14rqefeqwf} for details) and a natural transformation